sabuffa/GoogleCalendarScheduler/README.md

 When set to true whis will allow system to build service object for accessing google service

 define('USE_FILE_REQUESTS', false);
-When set to true this will cause the system to parse the request from an xml file instead of the uri
+When set to true this will cause the system to parse the request from an xml file instead of the uri.
+(This is commented out because it is set in the index.php file currently)

 define('TEST_REQUEST_FILE', 'testRequest.xml');
 This is the file path on your server to the xml file that is to be parsed when performing a request

+Note: when not using test request files (using either AJAX or url directly) the uri should be encoded beforehand

 - All requests should (but not required) be contained inside a <request> </request> tag
 - the supported tag types are as follows: